braiddynamics/qbd-portal/docs/01-foundations/04-dynamics.md

 ### 4.4.1.2 Commentary: The Currency of Structure {#4.4.1.2}

 :::info[**Physical Interpretation of T = ln 2**]

 This temperature functions not as a measure of kinetic vibration, but as a conversion factor between **Information** (bits) and **Thermodynamics** (nats).
 By setting $T = \ln 2$, we tune the universe to a "critical point" where the creation of structure is neither exponentially suppressed (leading to a frozen, empty universe) nor exponentially explosive (leading to randomized chaos).
 It renders the vacuum "permeable" to geometry, allowing causal relations to form with zero net energy cost at the margin, driven solely by the combinatorial expansion of the phase space.
 :::

 ### 4.4.2 Theorem: Entropy of Closure {#4.4.2}

-:::info[**Quantification of the Entropic Gain from Cycle Formation**] The formation of a 3-cycle from a compliant 2-path increases the local relational entropy by exactly $\Delta S = \ln 2$ nats.
+:::info[**Quantification of the Entropic Gain from Cycle Formation**]

+The formation of a Directed 3-Cycle [(§2.3.2)](axioms#2.3.2) from a compliant 2-Path [(§1.5.2)](ontology#1.5.2) necessitates a specific increase in the local relational entropy of the graph.
+This increase is quantified exactly as $\Delta S = \ln 2$ nats, corresponding to the doubling of the path multiplicity in the local phase space (bifurcation from a unique open path to a dual closed/open configuration).

 ### 4.4.2.1 Proof: Microstate Bifurcation {#4.4.2.1}

-:::tip[**Derivation via Causal Path Multiplicity**] The relational ensemble partitions configurations by equivalence classes under the effective influence relation $\le$ (Section 2.6.1), with entropy given by $S = \ln |\Omega_{\text{eff}}| + \sum \ln k_i$, where $k_i$ is the multiplicity of paths realizing class $i$.
+:::tip[**Derivation via Causal Path Multiplicity**]

+The relational ensemble partitions configurations by equivalence classes under the effective influence relation $\le$ (Section 2.6.1), with entropy given by $S = \ln |\Omega_{\text{eff}}| + \sum \ln k_i$, where $k_i$ is the multiplicity of paths realizing class $i$.

 1.  **Pre-Closure Phase Space:** Consider a compliant 2-path $(v \to w \to u)$ in in the vacuum.
 The local phase space consists of the equivalence classes $\{v \le w, w \le u, v \le u\}$.
 Each has multiplicity $k=1$ (the unique mediated path, as vacuum sparsity precludes parallels).
 The total multiplicity product is $\prod k_i = 1^3 = 1$, yielding a relative baseline entropy $S_{\text{open}} = \ln(1) = 0$.